 Islamic Relief standard procurement procedures were followed to procure the project deliverables.
 The quality and price of the items procured were ensured through a tender process whereby the vendors who provided the best price and good quality items were selected.

-Islamic Relief Syria team worked around targeted locations in close consultation with local authorities, partners and beneficiaries.
-All targeted areas were mapped and other aid agencies operational in the areas were listed down to avoid any duplication.
+Islamic Relief Syria team worked around targeted locations in close consultation with local authorities, partners, and beneficiaries.
+All targeted areas were mapped and other aid agencies operating in the areas were listed down to avoid any duplication.

 In addition, Islamic Relief is a regular member of UN-led working groups and clusters.

 Islamic Relief selected 8 functional bakeries at the operational area (5 in Aleppo and 3 in Idlib).
 The bakery produced the daily fresh bread which was distributed to the targeted families by IR staff.
 The whole process- from making the bread to distribution- was closely monitored by IR M&E team.

 The short-term nature of most projects does not help Syrian refugees to be self-sufficient, which is especially difficult for those living in host communities where there are already very limited resources available.
 Consequently, sustainable projects are greatly needed to alleviate their suffering on a longer-term basis.

 Funding for projects is very limited when compared to the number of people who need assistance, which means that aid workers have to make tough choices about who can and cannot be helped.
 It is impossible to help all Syrians in need with the resources currently available.